 This investigation is primarily interested in the defined benefit liabilities of the Fund, and unless otherwise specified, this report relates only to such defined benefit liabilities.
 The Defined Contribution liabilities of the Fund are fully funded and do not impact upon the Defined Benefit liabilities.
-No investigation is required regarding the Defined Contribution liabilities, although in my recommendations I have continued to recommend that the Principal Employer contribute to meet any Superannuation Guarantee, contractual or any other obligations in respect of such liabilities.
+No investigation is required regarding the Defined Contribution liabilities, although there are a number of my recommendations that relate to such liabilities, including a recommendation that the Principal Employer contribute to meet any Superannuation Guarantee, contractual or any other obligations in respect of such liabilities, and that the Trustee and Company consider utilising the defined benefit assets to meet certain expenses with respect to members with such liabilities.

-This report has been prepared in accordance with Professional Standard 400, dated June 2017, issued by the Institute of Actuaries of Australia.
+This report has been prepared in accordance with Professional Standard 400, dated March 2021, issued by the Institute of Actuaries of Australia.